sycs-2024/RSMultitaskMamba/README.md

 # RSMultitaskMamba
-This is the implementation for RSMTmamba.
+This is the implementation of RSMTmamba.
 The code will be released soon.